hylandtechoutreach/bgcneo/IntroSessions/SessionOne.md

-# Session 1 - Intro to Hyland (6/28)
+# Session 1 - Intro to Hyland (6/21)
-This session will introduce the students to Hyland.
+This session will introduce the students to Hyland and coding.
 It should help motivate them to want to learn more.
 This session will also provide an opportunity to troubleshoot technical difficulties.

 This session can move at a relatively slow pace - there are not too many important things to get through.

-## Intro to Hyland PowerPoint
+### Materials Needed
->TODO: Update this
+- Solo Cups
-Present the Hyland Intro PowerPoint so the students learn a bit about what Hyland is all about.
+- Paper and Pencils

 ## Icebreakers
 Have students introduce themselves through an icebreaker activity.
-Have each student post their answer to some icebreaker questions in the chat - this will help them practice using the chat.
+Have each student answer some quick icebreaker questions.

 Some possible questions: